Craig Houk

 Playwright Note

-Many of my plays feature multifaceted American women of various ages who are altogether shrewd, resourceful, determined, comic, resilient, empathetic, fearless, and unconventional.
-SYD is no exception.
+Many of my plays center on multifaceted American women: shrewd, resourceful, determined, comic, resilient, empathetic, fearless, and unconventional.
+Syd is no exception.
+She is young, yes, but she is also perceptive and unwilling to contort herself to fit expectations that feel false or suffocating.

 Production History

-SYD received its world premiere production at Lab Theater Project (Tampa, FL) opening on Friday, February 22nd, 2024 and closing on Sunday, March 10th, 2024.
+SYD was originally produced by Lab Theater Project (Tampa, FL) opening on Friday, February 22nd, 2024 and closing on Sunday, March 10th, 2024.
 Directed by Owen Robertson, the cast featured Mandy Keen as Sydney "Syd" Trahan, Tiffany Faykus as Helen Trahan, James Skinner as Robert "Bud" Trahan, Isabel Bertram as Beverly Larson, and John D. Hooper as Beauregard "Beau" Larson.

 Development History